Skip to navigation Skip to content

 Are COVID-19 vaccines mandatory in Australia?

-All vaccinations in Australia are voluntary, including COVID-19 vaccines and boosters.
-People maintain the option to choose.
-This will apply to any COVID-19 vaccination that may become available.
+All vaccinations in Australia are voluntary, including COVID-19 vaccines.
+Individuals maintain the option to choose.

 2

-My patient doesn't know their Medicare number.
+My patient does not know their Medicare number.
 Can I just use a special or emergency Medicare number?

-If a patient cannot find their Medicare card they can use the Express Plus Medicare mobile app to view their digital Medicare card.
+If a patient cannot find their Medicare card, they can use the myGov app to view their digital Medicare card.

 You can also go to HPOS to use the:

-• Find a Patient to find their Medicare details
+• Find a Patient search function to find their Medicare details

-• Healthcare Identifier Service for their IHI if they're not eligible for Medicare or DVA
+• Healthcare Identifier Service for their IHI if they are not eligible for Medicare or DVA

 • AIR site and enter their full name and date of birth